esphome/esphome-docs/components/sensor/statistics.rst

 .. seo::
     :description: Instructions for setting up a Statistics Sensor

-The ``statistics`` sensor platform quickly generates summary statistics from another sensor’s measurements.
+The ``statistics`` sensor platform computes summary statistics from another sensor’s measurements.
 See :ref:`statistics-descriptions` for information about the available summary statistics.

 The component calculates statistics over a sliding window or a resettable continuous window.
 See :ref:`statistics-window_types` for details about each possible type.

 Each summary statistic sensor is optional, and the component stores the measurement information only necessary for the enabled sensors.
 The component uses external memory on ESP32 boards if available.

 As an alternative to this component, you could use :ref:`sensor-filters` to compute some of the available summary statistics over a sliding window.
 In contrast, this component allows you to generate multiple summary statistics from the same source sensor.
-Additionally, it calculates them more efficiently than sensors filters.
+Additionally, it calculates them more efficiently and typically uses less memory than sensors filters.

 To use the component, first, provide the source sensor and then configure the window settings and the desired statistics.